 Year after year, the world keeps changing.
 But, through all of it, one thing remains the same: the college application essay.
 To apply to college, a student will likely need to write at least 1 essay, and quite possibly 10 or more.

 Wow has teamed up with Applerouth Tutoring many times in the past several years, offering free webinars and blogs for families and professionals who work with families.
-Here are some highlights from the joint webinar, “College Essay 101,” featuring Wow’s President Kim Lifton and Applerouth Director Ginger Fay, held on August 9th, 2021.
+Here are some highlights from one of our joint webinars, “College Essay 101,” featuring Wow’s President Kim Lifton and Applerouth Director Ginger Fay.

 In this one-hour webinar for College Week, Ginger Fay, a Director at Applerouth, and Kim Lifton, President and Co-founder of Wow Writing Workshop, peeked into the first four steps of the Wow process and shared Wow’s best college essay writing tips.
 We’ve summarized some of the main points of the webinar in this blog.
 You’ll want to consider watching the whole thing to gain even more insights into Wow’s signature college essay-writing process.

 Kim Discusses Wow’s “Secret” College Essay Writing Tips